-This practical, hands-on course is designed for students who love to create and explore the world of three dimensional objects.
+This practical, hands-on course is designed for Year 10 students who love to create and explore the world of three dimensional objects.
 Students will have the opportunity to let their imaginations run wild.
 They will get to design, explore and further develop their sculpting skills through the creation of whimsical sculptural forms that are functional, yet quirky, or just purely decorative.
-This year long course, continues to develop students' knowledge and ability to use visual art language and artistic conventions, in both written and practical work.
+This course, continues to develop students' knowledge and ability to use visual art language and artistic conventions, in both written and practical work.

-Students will create a portfolio to demonstrate the design, production and evaluation processes they used to create their artwork.
-Students will extend their knowledge of art practices through a range of techniques that may include adaptation, manipulation, deconstruction and reinvention.
+Students will demonstrate the design, production and evaluation processes they used to create their artwork.
+Students will extend their knowledge of art practices through a range of techniques.
 Students will be encouraged to express greater individualism in their application of ideas and materials through a range of 3D projects in the studio areas of: